-- Placing greater focus and scrutiny on only those projects impacting prices in the short term, specifically those projects which commence and are capitalised in the next three years.
-This approach would amount to an adjustment of \$146.7m over the three years with no adjusts in the remaining years of the forecast as shown in Table 18; or - Applying discounts for expenditure not at gateway 3 or above thereby reflecting the inherent uncertainty that exists with regards to the cost estimates for these projects.
-For example a 25% discount would result in a total adjustment of \$103.0m over the full 10 year as shown in Table 18.
+Placing greater focus and scrutiny on only those projects impacting prices in the short term, specifically those projects which commence and are capitalised in the next three years.
+This

+- approach would amount to an adjustment of \$146.7 million over the three years with no adjustments in the remaining years of the forecast as shown in Table 22; or - Applying discounts for expenditure not at Gateway 3 or above thereby reflecting the inherent uncertainty that exists with regards to the cost estimates for these projects.
+For example a 25 per cent discount would result in a total adjustment of \$103.0 million over the full 10 year period as shown in Table 22.

-Table 18.
-Alternative assessments of total capital program - excluding renewals and sampled projects (real Dec 2016 \$ million)
+Table 22.
+Alternative assessments of total capital program - excluding renewals and sampled projects (real December 2016 \$ million)